 The CSSF is in charge of ensuring compliance with the professional obligations regarding the fight against money laundering and terrorist financing by all the persons subject to its supervision.

 The CSSF is the competent authority to ensure compliance by the supervised professionals with the laws protecting financial consumers.

 The CSSF is in charge of:

-- granting the professional qualification of réviseur d'entreprises (statutory auditor) and cabinet de révision (audit firm), of their approval and registration;
+- granting the title of réviseur d'entreprises and cabinet de révision, of their approval and registration;

-- adopting auditing standards and standards on professional ethics and internal quality control of approved audit firms;
+- adopting auditing standards and standards on professional ethics and internal quality control of cabinets de revision agréés (approved audit firms);

 - continuing education;

-- implementing a quality assurance system to which all statutory auditors and audit firms which are approved for carrying out statutory audits and any other assignments which are reserved to them by the law concerning the audit profession are subject to.
+- implementing a quality assurance system to which all réviseurs d'entreprises agréés (approved statutory auditors) and approved audit firms carrying out statutory audits and any other assignments which are reserved to them by the Law concerning the audit profession are subject to.